General

 Similar Species

-Red-necked Phalarope: Red Phalarope is larger, darker, has a strongly striped back and blacker crown, more distinct wing stripe, and more needlelike bill; bill is yellow with a black tip in breeding season.
+Red-necked Phalarope: Red Phalarope is larger, darker, has a strongly striped back and blacker crown.